 Gestational Diabetes Linked to Birth Injury: High-Risk Pregnancy

-Gestational diabetes places mothers in the high-risk category for pregnancy, as gestational diabetes poses an increased risk for complications during pregnancy and labor and delivery.
-With proper monitoring and care, however, the risks of high-risk pregnancies can be mitigated, resulting in a healthy baby.
+Gestational diabetes places mothers in the high-risk pregnancy category, as gestational diabetes poses an increased risk for complications during pregnancy and labor and delivery.
+With proper monitoring and care, however, many of the risks associated with these pregnancies can be mitigated, resulting in a healthy baby.

 Gestational Diabetes Linked to Birth Injury: Premature Birth